 You can jump on and take a ride up or down, if you want.
 You can buy a ticket onboard but it will be half the price to use a prepaid transport card.

-From here, rather than just continuing along the street here, I would suggest taking a little detour to the left to go and see viewpoint Miradouro de Santa Catarina.
+From here, rather than just continuing along the street, I would suggest taking a little detour to the left to go and see the viewpoint of Miradouro de Santa Catarina.

 OK, just a personal side note here.
 If you’re craving an Australian-style coffee, there’s a fantastic little cafe here called The Mill that will make you a flat white just like you’re used to!
 (If you don’t know what I’m talking about, just continue on…)

 The enormous building here seems to come out of nowhere and gave me a bit of a shock the first time I saw it.
 It’s the Palácio de São Bento, now home to the Parliament of Portugal.